SamEdwardes/include-code-files/README.md

 ## Example

-Here is the source code for a minimal example: [example.qmd](example.qmd).
+Here is the source code for a minimal example: [example.qmd](docs/example.qmd).
+See a rendered sample here: <https://samedwardes.quarto.pub/example-for-include-code-files-filter/>.